codymaniac/specripper/DOCKER_DEPLOYMENT_GUIDE.md

 ## 1. Why Docker?

 The core problem is that `node_modules` installed on Windows are incompatible with Linux.
+You have already seen errors like "glibc not found" when trying to run Node.js directly.
 Docker solves this by building your application inside a controlled, portable Linux environment on your Windows machine.

 The final output is a single file containing the application and all its correct Linux dependencies, including the Node.js runtime itself.
-This means you do not need to install Node.js on your target Linux machine.
+This means **you do not need to install Node.js on your target Linux machine.**

 ## 2. Prerequisites

 ### On Your Windows Development PC:
 - **Docker Desktop**: You must install Docker Desktop for Windows.
 You can download it from the official Docker website.
-It's a standard tool for developers.
+This is the only software you need on this machine.

 ### On Your Air-Gapped CentOS 9 PC:
 - **Docker Engine**: The only prerequisite is that the Docker Engine is installed.
 For CentOS 9, you should use the official installation instructions for **RHEL 9**.
-You or a system administrator can follow the official guide here: **[Install Docker Engine on RHEL](https://docs.docker.com/engine/install/rhel/)**.
+- You or a system administrator can follow the official guide here: **[Install Docker Engine on RHEL](https://docs.docker.com/engine/install/rhel/)**.
 - If you have already downloaded the correct RPM package for RHEL 9 (e.g., an `x86_64` RPM), you simply need to install it on the machine, typically with a command like `sudo dnf install ./your-docker-file.rpm`.
 - **You do NOT need to install Node.js or npm on this machine.**